Tim Dawson: Career

-In 2019, the Guardian newspaper reported that Dawson - a keen supporter of Brexit - was acting as the public face of the pro-Brexit organisation, Britain's Future.The organisation was the biggest single UK political advertiser on Facebook, spending £422,000 campaigning for a hard Brexit.
-The money was spent buying "dark ads" targeting anti-Brexit politicians.
-Dawson has refused to answer questions about who funded his campaign.
+In 2019, The Guardian reported that Dawson, a keen supporter of Brexit, was acting as the public face of the pro-Brexit organisation Britain's Future.
+The organisation was the biggest single UK political advertiser on Facebook, spending £422,000 campaigning for a hard Brexit.
+The money was allegedly spent buying "dark ads" targeting anti-Brexit politicians.[better source needed] Dawson has declined to answer questions about who funded his campaign.

 Not for Turning, a radio drama by Dawson, was broadcast on BBC Radio 4 in September 2020.

 Dawson has written articles for The Daily Telegraph, The Spectator, The Critic, Spiked, and the British Comedy Guide.